Single Record

 Comments

 This stickweed is one of the most commonly occurring and commonly collected species of the Watershed.
-Lappula redowskii ranges from basin to upper montane, preferring open, dry, rocky slopes.
+Lappula occidentalis ranges from basin to upper montane, preferring open, dry, rocky slopes.
 Although native, it is often found in disturbed ground both urban and rural.
 In the spring, old-timers habitually jerk out plants they run across, before the stickers develop.
-L. redowskii is found in all states west of the Mississippi.
+L. occidentalis is found in all states west of the Mississippi.
 It follows the Rio Grande drainage to within 50 miles of the Gulf of Mexico.
 The species is quite variable.
-Note that some authorities treat this taxon as Lappula occidentalis, with two varieties, distinguished by the shape of the prickles on the nutlet: L. occidentalis var. occidentalis, and L. occidentalis var. cupulata
+It has two varieties, distinguished by the shape of the prickles on the nutlet: L. occidentalis var. occidentalis, and L. occidentalis var. cupulata.
+Note that some authorities still treat the Colorado species as Lappula redowskii.